LuigiSotgiu/Project/README.md

+IMPORTANT: The code works with the python modules: "numpy", "seaborn", "pandas", "matplotlib", "scikit-learn".

 The project is structured as follows:

 the main.ipynb file is a python notebook when I use the classes defined in ML_GRB.py to illustrate how one can implement it in a code;